 Target – high quality of products

-According to Viktor Philatov, founder of Green Salad, the Genius optical sorting machine fully solved this problem: "The problem with green caterpillars is that their color and consistency is very similar to those of lettuce, and manual sorting was inefficient.
-After installation and setup of a TOMRA Food optical sorting machine we have been able to ensure 100 % sorting efficiency for almost a year – there have been no applications related to detection of caterpillars in supplied products from our customers during this period.
+According to Viktor Philatov, founder of Green Salad, the TOMRA sorting machine fully solved this problem: "The problem with green caterpillars is that their color and consistency is very similar to those of lettuce, and manual sorting was inefficient.
+After installation and setup of TOMRA’s sorting machine we have been able to ensure 100 % sorting efficiency for almost a year – there have been no applications related to detection of caterpillars in supplied products from our customers during this period.
 In addition to caterpillars removing the optical sorter also allows to prevent product pollution caused by insertions of organic as well as nonorganic materials such as pieces of raw product packing and other plastic, metal and wood impurities.
-Purchase of Genius in this context was a kind of investment into business development in terms of customer relations as they – it particularly concerns fast food restaurants – operate under highly strict specifications, non-compliance with which may negatively affect our cooperation."
+The purchase of the TOMRA sorter in this context was a kind of investment into business development in terms of customer relations as they – it particularly concerns fast food restaurants – operate under highly strict specifications, non-compliance with which may negatively affect our cooperation."

 Investments into profitability